Luke 2:41-52 (NRSV)

 [3] That extracanonical gospel includes related stories about how Jesus’ knowledge far exceeded that of teachers in his hometown of Nazareth at the even younger ages of 5 (Infancy Thomas 6-7; see 2:1) and 8 (Infancy Thomas 14-15; see 11:1).
 In those stories, the emphasis on Jesus’ authority is even more heightened than here in Luke.
 Even though Jesus was only 5, the teacher exclaimed of him, “He is something great: a God, an angel, or what I should say I do not know.”
 When, three years later, another teacher chastises the child for his impudence, Jesus strikes him ill with a curse until a third teacher extols his wisdom, at which point Jesus heals the former teacher.

-The Infancy Gospel of Thomas also includes a number of other stories about miracles of both blessing and curse that Jesus performed during his childhood.
+The Infancy Gospel of Thomas also includes several other stories about miracles of both blessing and curse that Jesus performed during his childhood.
 In doing so, it follows a well-established pattern among biographies of that period and culture.
 Such stories were widely told not only about famous and eminent figures of the past, such as Plato and Pythagoras, but also about historical and fictional humans who came to be understood as divinized beings, including Alexander the Great, Caesar Augustus and Herakles (better known by the Latin form of his name, Hercules).
 What is most striking in comparing Luke’s gospel with these works — as well as with the other canonical gospels — isn’t that he includes a story about Jesus’ precocious adolescence but rather the remarkable restraint he exercises in doing so.

 One should note other non-canonical gospels present other stories of the childhood of Jesus.
 Such "hidden life" stories show that he was God's Son even as a boy by having him work miracles just as he does in the ministry, and by having him speak in the high Christological language of the ministry.